Currajong

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-On average, there are 39 trips per day across all routes, equating to approximately 16 weekly trips per individual stop.
+The service frequency averages 39 trips daily across all routes, equating to around 16 weekly trips per stop.

 Frequently Asked Questions - Transport